Subash10102k/Student-Management/README.md

 ## 🎈 Usage <a name="usage"></a>
 ---
 A Student Management System (SMS) is an application that allows educational institutions to manage and organize their student-related data.
 The system can store information about students, courses, grades, attendance, and more.
-In this article, we will discuss the usage of a Student Management System built using MySQL, Spring Boot, React, and Node.js.
+In this we will discuss the usage of a Student Management System built using MySQL, Spring Boot, React, and Node.js.

-MySQL is a popular open-source relational database management system that is widely used in enterprise applications.
-Spring Boot is a Java-based framework used for creating web applications.
-React is a popular JavaScript library used for building user interfaces, while Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.

 Here's a brief overview of how these technologies can be used to build a Student Management System: